 - If this is not possible, once you get off at Kyobashi Station, make your way to the Keihan Main Line and purchase tickets for Hirakatashi Station.

 - Once you get to Hirakatashi Station, head to the south exit and you’ll see Hirakata T-Site.
-It’s literally a 3 minute walk from the station!
+It’s a 3-minute walk from the station!

 What You’ll Find in Hirakata T-Site